Event Concealment and Concealability Enforcement in Discrete Event Systems Under Partial Observation: Verification of -enforceability

-One can also check whether the sufficient condition in Theorem 4 is violated via the reduced $E$-verifier $RV_E$ constructed by following Algorithm 2 (of course, in this case we already know that the sufficient condition will be violated since the necessary condition is not satisfied; nevertheless, we provide the discussion below for illustration purposes).
-Since state $(B,A)$ has no continuation (there is no defensive action for event $a$), it is marked as $E$-forbidden.
-For states $(C,C)$ and $(C,D)$, we have that the set of observable events is $E_o(C)=\lbrace b,d\rbrace$.
-They are marked as $E$-forbidden since there is no defensive action for event $b$.
-For state $(A,A)$, there is an observable event $d\in E_o(A)$ with two defensive actions $D(d)=\lbrace d/\varepsilon, d/cd\rbrace$.
-Even though $f_E((A,A),d/\varepsilon)$ leads to an $E$-forbidden state $(B,A)$, there exists a feasible defensive action $d/cd$; therefore, state $(A,A)$ is not marked as $E$-forbidden.

-The reduced $E$-verifier $RV_E$ can be directly obtained by removing states $(B,A)$, $(C,C)$, and $(C,D)$.
-Thus, one concludes that the string-based defensive function is not $C$-enforceable since the sufficient condition in Theorem 4 is violated (there is no state composed with $C$ and $F$ in $RV_E$), which confirms that concealability of the system cannot be enforced by the string-based defensive functions under the given constraints.
+One can also check whether the sufficient condition in Theorem 2 is violated via the reduced $E$-verifier $RV_E$ constructed by following Algorithm 2 (in this case, we already know that the sufficient condition will be violated since the necessary condition is not satisfied).
+Since state $(B,A)$ has no continuation (there is no defensive action for event $a$), it is marked as problematic.
+For states $(C,C)$ and $(C,D)$, they are marked as problematic since there is no defensive action for event $b$.
+For state $(A,A)$, even though $f_E((A,A),d/\varepsilon)$ leads to a problematic state $(B,A)$, there exists a feasible defensive action $d/cd$ that leads to states $(B,C)$ and $(B,D)$; even though $f_E((A,A),c/c)$ leads to problematic states $(C,C)$ and $(C,D)$, there exists a feasible defensive action $c/c$ that leads to states $(D,C)$, $(D,D)$, $(E,C)$, and $(E,D)$.
+Therefore, state $(A,A)$ is not marked as problematic.
+This part of the reduced $E$-verifier $RV_E$ can be directly obtained by removing states $(B,A)$, $(C,C)$, and $(C,D)$.
+Thus, one cannot conclude that the defensive function is $C$-enforcing since the sufficient condition in Theorem 2 is violated (there is no state composed with $C$ and $F$ in $RV_E$).
 The important aspect of the above discussions is that both conditions (sufficient and necessary) can be checked with polynomial complexity. $\diamond$ \end{eg}